forestgrape/coronavirus/economics.md

 ## Appendix

 ### Temporarily Hidden Off Topic Thoughts
-> The section here is temporarily commented out -  related but off topic thoughts on aspects of group related *economic* fairness (economics and to some extent education was considered but *not* other topics).
-I'd like to think more and invest more time to consider all possible view points and experiences - some are missing - , but for the moment the focus here is on coronaviruses.
+> The section here is temporarily commented out -  related but off topic thoughts on aspects of group related *economic* fairness (economics and to some extent education is considered but *not* other topics).
+I'd like to think more and invest more time to consider more view points and experiences, but for the moment the focus here is on coronaviruses.
 The drafts are still accessible  as comment on the markdown file or in the github history.
-I plan to rethink the subjective thoughts in spring 2021.
+Rethinking is planned for spring 2021.
 Feedback is appreciated.

 <!--